 Project Just Because seeks to help all individuals in need.
-To do so we strive to eliminate barriers to access.
-Preregistration online is preferred for some programs. and helps us to fulfill orders in an efficient manner and to collect data.
-However, no appointments are needed, no IDs are required, and if guests do not fill out demographic information, their order is expedited without prejudice, discrimination, or questions.
+Preregistration online is preferred for some programs and this helps us to fulfill orders in an efficient manner and collect data.

 Racial Equity: Hunger is a racial equity issue.
 Project Just Because acknowledges that racism and injustice continue on in our country.
 We are committed to supporting those most in need and continue our commitment to stand against racism, hate and fear.
 There is much work to do, and we will do our part to make sure everyone that visits us has access to healthy food no matter their race, gender, sexual orientation, or age.
 We continue to operate with an understanding that race matters and our role in addressing racism is important, now more than ever.
 Change starts with(in) each of us.
 We must come together as a community and as neighbors to help shape a more just, loving, and peaceful world for all.

 Accessibility: This is defined in many ways.
 We are working to remove all language and physical barriers at Project Just Because.
 One of the ways is that our website is offered in many different languages-it will automatically translate to the one you choose.
 We are proud to say we have two staff on hand that know American Sign Language as well.
 We have ramps to accommodate our guests that require wheelchairs or walkers and that allow us to accompany them in any of our many entrances.
 We also offer flexible volunteer hours and remote work for volunteers who may not have the ability to leave home or would like to work later in the evening.